fahimsahriar/connecto-api/README.md

 # Connecto-api
 Tried to improve the blood donation community.
-It is a social media back-end app using react with authentication, follow, like, comment, and sharing post features.
+It is a social media back-end app using express, with authentication, follow, like, comment, and sharing post features.

 ## Available Scripts